buddywinangun/gulp-xtend/.github/CONTRIBUTING.md

 git push origin <topic-branch-name>
 ```

-7. Open a Pull Request with a clear title and description against the `main` branch.
+6. [Open a Pull Request](https://help.github.com/articles/about-pull-requests/) with a clear title and description against the `main` branch.

+## License

+By contributing your code, you agree to license your contribution under the [MIT License](../LICENSE).